dailystory/docs/articles/changelog/2020/may.md

 * Add report not ready exception
 * edits to error messages to make them more user friendly
 * bug in pager events with data table
+* throw report not ready exception when report is not ready

 ## May 25, 2020
 * send from queue pattern similar to emails for text messages